 James’ brother William P. Blanchette and his wife Evelyn lived at 1701/1401 (the number changed, not the house) Colorado Ave.
 Today there is a building at 1405 Colorado; though a commercial building, it was built in 1929.
 The brothers’ houses were probably next to each other.
 William was also an usher at the Great Northern Depot.
 William and Evelyn had a daughter Jeanne who worked for awhile as an elevator operator at Dayton’s Department Store.

-Although perched on Wayzata Blvd., not that many families had cars, so mass transit had to be used.
-One method of getting downtown Minneapolis was the Dan Patch/Minneapolis Northfield and Southern Railroad.
+Many residents were perched along Wayzata Blvd., which was a three-lane road with a “suicide lane” in the middle, where cars would play “chicken” to see who would turn first.
+If you didn’t have a car (or your Model A didn’t run in the winter), mass transit had to be used.
+One method of getting to downtown Minneapolis was the Dan Patch/Minneapolis Northfield and Southern Railroad.
 One train ran each day, and not many people took this train.
 The preferred mode of transportation was by Greyhound Bus, which had two regular routes to Mound and Long Lake, starting in about the 1920s.
 The bus stopped at Colorado, Zarthan, Natchez, or wherever a passenger was waiting.
 No doubt the Twin City Lines buses made regular runs by the 1950s.

 Greyhound Bus Schedule, 1943 – Courtesy Jim McNulty

 As far as getting to other parts of St. Louis Park, before Highway 100 was built in 1939, there were only two ways, according to Al Yngve.
-One was a “wooden humpback” bridge at Louisiana Ave.
-The other was the underpass at Virginia Ave., which remains the same today as it did in the 30s, still an important north-south route.
+One was a “wooden humpback” bridge at Louisiana Ave. over the Great Northern tracks.
+The other was the underpass at Virginia Ave., which remains the same today as it did in the 1930s, still an important north-south route.

 See Highway12 for the history of the road and prominent buildings.

 Before the war, the area was mostly made up of farms and businesses were scarce.
+The Yngve Brothers and Louis Larsen remembered that they mostly shopped in Hopkins, grinding grain at a mill owned by General Mills.
+They also bought feed and malt for their chickens.
 An incomplete review of 1933-on directories shows that in 1934 there was Rey’s Groceries and Gasoline at Louisiana and Wayzata Blvd.
 In 1939, Golden Valley had Bill’s Place, at about present-day Park Place.
 Very little else survives the prewar era, other than five (of six) prewar buildings on Wayzata Blvd. between Rhode Island and Texas.
 The buildings that dot Wayzata Blvd. now were built mostly in the 1950s and ’60s.

 One conspicuous business was the notorious U.S. Silver Fox Farm.
 A thorough look at the North Side would be incomplete without reading about the Fox Farm.